Indiana Rental Lease Agreement Templates

 Required Landlord Disclosures

-Lead-Based Paint (42 U.S. Code § 4852d) – Specific to the leasing of residential properties constructed before the year 1978, this disclosure must include any known information about the presence of lead-based paint hazards contained within the boundaries of the residence, as well as information explaining the dangers of exposure to the toxic material.
+2.)
+Lead-Based Paint (42 U.S. Code § 4852d)): Specific to the leasing of residential properties constructed before the year 1978, this disclosure must include any known information about the presence of lead-based paint hazards contained within the boundaries of the residence, as well as information explaining the dangers of exposure to the toxic material.

-Water/Sewage Disposal Service (§ 8-1-2-1.2) – If a landlord bills a tenant for the use of a water or sewage disposal service separately from the amount of the rent payment, they must disclose in writing the pertinent facts regarding the services being provided, a list of all the fees that may be charged, and the attachment of the following statement:
+5.)
+Water/Sewage Disposal Service (§ 8-1-2-1.2) – If a landlord bills a tenant for the use of a water or sewage disposal service separately, they must disclose said services and fees in writing, as well as the the following statement:

 Late Fees